STUDENT PARKING QUESTIONS

 What hours are parking meters enforced?

 General parking regulations are enforced Monday through Friday, 7:30AM to 4:30PM.
+The meters in A1 are enforced from 7:00AM - 7:00PM.
 Some lots, such as B1 and F3, are always enforced.
 And so are reserved spots such as 24-hour reserved, 30 minute parking, staff parking only, etc.

 When are parking meters enforced?